- Academic English Studies (ESL)

 Your First Year

-Your first year is a time of adjustment to college social life, to new and higher expectations for intellectual achievement, and to the rigors of a major that requires a base level of facility in the areas of Music Theory, Aural Skills, Performance, and Music History before Composition Lessons is taken.
+Your first year is a time of adjustment to college social life, to new and higher expectations for intellectual achievement, and to the rigors of a major that requires a base level of facility in the areas of Music Theory, Aural Skills, Performance, and Music History before Composition Lessons are taken.
 Thus, we may not recommend that you begin the composing sequence until your sophomore year, even if you have satisfied the necessary prerequisites.
 Students with significant experience and ability in composing intent on the composition major will be given the opportunity to enroll in Composition Lessons.

 Study overseas usually takes place in the spring of the junior year.
 Composers are strongly advised to travel on the London program, since this will best serve to enrich their musical education while overseas.
 The London Program will generally necessitate missing a course from the core sequence in composing, so special arrangements must be made to acquire necessary skills, whether through correspondence or on-site in London.